rohiitgit/rohiitgit/README.md

 ### Hi there 👋

 I'm Rohit, and I'm passionate about Machine Learning and DSA.
-Here you'll find some of my personal projects and contributions.
+Here you'll find my personal projects and contributions.

 ## About Me